- Reference Number: HEY179/2025

 Pre-operative Assessment

 Before the surgery you will need to attend a pre-operative assessment.
-At this visit you will be asked questions about your general health and blood tests and a recording of your heartbeat (sometimes referred to as an Electrocardiogram – ECG) are performed.
+At this visit you will be asked questions about your general health and blood tests and a recording of your heartbeat (sometimes referred to as an Electrocardiogram – ECG) are sometimes performed.
 These tests are to ensure that you are in good general health and well enough to undergo the surgery.
 Measurements will also be taken of your eyes.
-We will need to know what tablets and medicines you are currently taking and also if you are sensitive to anything else such as Elastoplast.
+We will need to know what medicines you are currently taking, and also if you are sensitive / allergic to any medicines or any substance such as Elastoplast.
 It may be useful to write these down to bring to your assessment.
 At this visit, you will be advised on what pre-operative preparations you need to make, such as altering medications.

 How do I prepare for the operation?